Siemens Charger: Amtrak

-National Network
+National network

-On December 21, 2018, Amtrak ordered 75 ALC-42 locomotives with options for additional 100.
-The first locomotive entered service in February 2022 with the last expected by 2024.
+On December 21, 2018, Amtrak ordered 75 ALC-42 locomotives with options for an additional 100.
+The first locomotive entered service in February 2022, with the last expected by 2024.

-Compared with the SC-44, changes were made to the ALC-42 to make it more suitable for long-distance service: additional positive train control systems for nationwide service, a larger 2200 USgal diesel fuel tank (instead of 1800 USgal), a larger diesel exhaust fluid tank, a larger sandbox, a more powerful 1,000-kilowatt head-end power generator (instead of 600 kW), an extended nose section for easier repair in the event of minor front-end collision, and a prime mover de-rated to 4200 hp to lengthen maintenance intervals.
+Compared with the SC-44, changes were made to the ALC-42 to make it more suitable for long-distance service: additional positive train control systems for nationwide service, a larger 2200 USgal diesel fuel tank (instead of 1800 USgal), a larger diesel exhaust fluid tank, a larger sandbox, a more powerful 1,000-kilowatt head-end power generator (up from 600 kW), an extended nose section for easier repair in the event of minor front-end collision, and a prime mover de-rated to 4200 hp to lengthen maintenance intervals.

 Assembly of the first ALC-42 began in March 2020.
 On August 5, 2020, Amtrak announced that one of the first six locomotives will be painted in a replica of the "Day 1" livery to commemorate 50 years of Amtrak service, while the other five will feature a preliminary "Phase VI" paint scheme.
 The remainder of the fleet will introduce a new "Phase VII" livery.
 By February 2021, 12 units had begun production, with the first locomotive, AMTK 300, delivered to Amtrak on June 17.
 The first ALC-42 locomotives entered revenue service on the Empire Builder on February 8, 2022.
 On the same day, Amtrak announced that they had ordered an additional 50 ALC-42s, bringing the total number of locomotives ordered to 125.

 Northeast Corridor

-Amtrak plans to purchase at least 65 intercity trainsets with dual-mode ALC-42E locomotives from Siemens.
+Amtrak plans to purchase at least 83 intercity trainsets with dual-mode ALC-42E locomotives from Siemens.
 The trainsets will be used primarily on routes that operate over both electrified and non-electrified track, which currently require costly and lengthy locomotive swaps when transitioning between electrified and non-electrified territory.

+The main difference between ALC-42E and ALC-42 is that ALC-42E features a power-bus that allows for a special trailer car to send electricity to the locomotive and enable it to run at electric mode.
 In diesel mode, the ALC-42E will work like a typical diesel–electric locomotive, using its diesel engine to generate electricity for its motors.
-Each ALC-42E will be paired with a special trailer car that will have equipment to support electric mode on the end closest to the locomotive, and a passenger seating area on the other.
-There are two types of trailer cars:
+Half of the space on the special trailer car will have equipment that enables running at electric mode and a passenger seating area on the other.
+There are currently two types of trailer car planned: